racendol/mantra-assignment/README.md

 ## 3. 3 ideas for future accuracy improvements
 ### 1. Microservices
 The first idea is to adopt a microservices architecture — specifically, separating the `EntailmentService` layer into its own service.
-This decouples the API gateway from the model prediction layer, allowing each to be scaled independently.
-Separating the model layer also makes it cleaner to deploy and manage, and opens the door to using much larger models.
+This would decouple the API layer from the model-serving layer, allowing them to scale independently based on their respective workloads.
+For example, the API service may need to handle a large number of lightweight requests, while the inference service may require GPU resources or larger compute instances.

+This separation also simplifies model deployment and lifecycle management.
+New models can be rolled out, A/B tested, or upgraded without impacting the API layer.
+In addition, a dedicated inference service makes it easier to support larger models, model ensembles, or specialized hardware accelerators in the future.

 ### 2. Better rate limiting logic
 The current rate limiting uses fixed window, which has the burst-request weakness described earlier.
-This can be improved by switching to a sliding window algorithm.
+This can be improved by switching to a sliding window algorithm, which provides smoother traffic control and better protection against burst request.

 Additionally, the current rate limit state is stored in PostgreSQL.
-For rate limiting specifically, an in-memory DB like Redis would be a better fit since the data doesn't need to be persisted.
+For rate limiting specifically, an in-memory DB like Redis would be a better fit since the data is short-lived and frequently updated.
+This would reduce database load, improve throughput, and enable distributed rate limiting across multiple application instances.

 ### 3. Improve the model
 Currently we only use the pretrained weights of the small model version.
-Accuracy can be improved by using a larger model variant or finding a better pretrained model.
-We can also fine-tune the model on domain-specific data to get better task-specific accuracy.
+Prediction quality could be improved in several ways.

+First, we can use larger and better model to improve the accuracy.
+A much larger and better model can have better accuracy performance, but will comes at the inference performance costs.

+Second, the model could be fine-tuned on domain-specific data.
+This will allow it to have better performance according to the target use case.
+We can also monitor and periodically retrain/fine tune the model so the model will have better accuracy over time.

 # Automated tests (pytest)
 The automated tests are in the `tests` folder within each package, and can be run with `uv run poe test`.